mlibrary/keycard/docs/authentication.rst

 Identity and Authentication
 ===========================

-Users can be identified in any number of ways and carry with them various attributes that determine the entirety of "who they are".
-Our typical needs include identifying a person by username or email address, and building a profile of attributes such as geographical region (as determined by IP address), or University status (student, staff, etc.).
+Users can be identified in any number of ways and carry with them attributes that determine the entirety of "who they are".
+Typical needs include identifying a person by username or email address, and building a profile of attributes such as geographical region (as determined by IP address), or University status (student, staff, etc.).
 The identifiers and attributes are